ADVOCACY

 Changing the System!

-In 2023, ten survivors with FOV provided testimony for a bill that we generated that was signed into law by Governor Janet T. Mills that is curtailing early release from jail of DV perpetrators and providing better notification to their victims of the release.
-The sponsor of this bill was Vicki Doudera (D), Camden, to the left of Janet Mills in the white jacket standing with some of the FOV survivors who provided testimony for this bill.
+In 2023, 10 survivors with Finding Our Voices testified for a bill we generated that was signed into law by Governor Janet T. Mills and that is curtailing early release from jail of DV perpetrators and providing better notification to their victims of the release.

 Restrictions on Early Release from Jail and Prison of Violent Domestic Abusers